-These regulations apply to all programmes and courses for which Northland Polytechnic awards or qualifications may be granted, and programmes that are delivered or assessed by Northland Polytechnic.
+These regulations apply to all programmes of study and courses for which Northland Polytechnic awards or qualifications may be granted, and programmes of study that are delivered or assessed by Northland Polytechnic.

 The Council empowers the Academic Board to act on its behalf in matters affecting the admission, tuition and examination of students.
-Specific additional regulations or rules may apply in the case of particular programmes or courses.
-Where there is a conflict between these Academic Regulations and specific programme regulations or rules, the Academic Regulations will prevail unless stated otherwise and approved by the Academic Board.
+Specific additional regulations or rules may apply in the case of particular programmes of study or courses.
+Where there is a conflict between these Academic Regulations and specific Programme Regulations or rules, the Programme Regulations will prevail unless stated otherwise and approved by the Academic Board.

-2.1 If an enrolled student wishes to transfer from one programme of study to another then she/he must give notice in writing no later than the end of the second week of the programme, unless approval in writing has been given by the Programme Leader.
-Any refund will be determined by application of the policy Domestic and International Student Fees (03.017).
+2.1 If an enrolled student wishes to transfer from one programme of study to another then she/he must give notice in writing no later than the end of the second week of the programme of study, unless approval in writing has been given by the Programme Leader.
+Any refund will be determined by application of the policy Student Fees (03.017).

 2.2 If an enrolled student wishes to withdraw from a programme of study then she/ he must give notice in writing.
-Any refund will be determined by application of the policy Domestic and International Student Fees (03.017).
+Any refund will be determined by application of the policy Student Fees (03.017).

 2.3 Students can withdraw without academic penalty up to 75% of the way (time) through a programme of study.